-I suppose that’s why I’ve always loved shows like Little House on the Prairie or Downton Abbey; they give me a glimpse into beautiful — but very challenging — days gone by.
+I suppose that’s why I’ve always loved shows like Little House on the Prairie or Downton Abbey; they give me a glimpse into beautiful but very challenging days gone by.

 So you can imagine my excitement when I came across this lovely old cottage and the incredible secrets it contains!

 This little home, located in Paddington, Sydney, has belonged to the same family since 1915 — almost 100 years and five generations!
-However, the house itself was actually built during the Victorian era, dating it to around the mid- to late-1800s.
+However, the house itself was actually built during the Victorian era, dating it around the mid- to late-1800s.

 Aside from two modern additions (can you find them in the photos below?), this house and its furnishings are completely authentic to the time the house was last occupied!
 I was stunned.

 Please SHARE if you love time capsule homes like this one!

 This little cottage is a perfect example of a Victorian home, which can often be found in British colonies like Sydney, Australia.

 Two chamber pots can be seen in this photo.
 In Victorian times, indoor plumbing was very unusual.
 Most toilets were still located in an outhouse.
 These pots would have been used for “night soil.”

-In Victorian houses, the cookstove was the heart of the home.
+In Victorian homes, the cookstove was the heart of the home.
 Some were used to heat boilers, which piped hot water throughout the home.

 This room was clearly used for bathing and perhaps washing clothes.
 Hard to say why a stove was placed in this room, but perhaps later residents used it to heat up water for baths.